aabadie/riot-course-exercises/riot-lorawan/simple/README.md

   [RIOT Semtech Loramac package online documentation](http://doc.riot-os.org/group__pkg__semtech-loramac.html) and implement an application that sends "This is RIOT!" every 20 seconds.

+_Note_: Don't take into account the reception and persistence parts.

 _TIP_: In the `Payload formats > Payload format` of your application console, select the `Custom` payload format and in the `Decoder` text edit, add the following decoding javascript function: